North Sea: Tourism

 The beaches and coastal waters of the North Sea are destinations for tourists.
 The English, Belgian, Dutch, German and Danish coasts are developed for tourism.
-The North Sea coast of the United Kingdom has tourist destinations with beach resorts and links golf courses; the coastal town of St. Andrews in Scotland is renowned as the "Home of Golf".
+The North Sea coast of the United Kingdom has tourist destinations with beach resorts and links golf courses; the coastal town of St. Andrews in Scotland is renowned as the home of golf, and is a popular location among golfing pilgrims.

 The North Sea Trail is a long-distance trail linking seven countries around the North Sea.
 Windsurfing and sailing are popular sports because of the strong winds.
 Mudflat hiking, recreational fishing and birdwatching are among other activities.

 The climatic conditions on the North Sea coast have been claimed to be healthy.
 As early as the 19th century, travellers visited the North Sea coast for curative and restorative vacations.
 The sea air, temperature, wind, water, and sunshine are counted among the beneficial conditions that are said to activate the body's defences, improve circulation, strengthen the immune system, and have healing effects on the skin and the respiratory system.

 The Wadden Sea in Denmark, Germany and the Netherlands is an UNESCO World Heritage Site.